— Hello. This is Ivan Kuznetsov.

 I’m an outdoor journalist, editor and writer with 10 years of professional experience based in the Dolomites, Italy, where I came from my native Karelia between Finland and Russia.

 My goal is to make creative outdoor activities a (bigger) part of your life while helping develop sustainable tourism in two of my home regions, and to build a bridge between them, and your place.

 For this, I’ve done, doing, and will continue to do the following things (not at the same time):

 Writing and publishing books

-I’m working on translation of these books into English, as well as on other new books, including outdoor guides to both of my home regions, some manuals on travel journalism, photo books, and more.
+I’m working on translation of these books into English, as well as on other new books, including outdoor guides to both of my home regions, some manuals on travel journalism and writing, and more.

 Since 2014, I’ve been helping travel publications, companies, start-ups and independent entrepreneurs to create and distribute content on outdoor activities, eco-tourism and other related topics.

 The list of my present and past colleagues include Windy.app, PeakVisor app, Bird In Flight photo magazine, OneTwoTrip OTA, BlaBlaCar Russia, Central Park of St. Petersburg and 50+ others.